Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 The biggest risk on your travel in Austria is probably pickpockets and scammers from nearby Eastern Europe.
 They frequent cities like Vienna and Graz and sometimes pose as beggars, in reality being up to no good and part of a crime syndicate.

-Luckily, the police is well respected in Austria and they usually have a good grip on things.
+Luckily, the police are well respected in Austria, and they usually have a good grip on things.

 Supermarkets in Austria